-You have set context and identified gaps in the existing studies done on the topic.
+You have set the context and identified gaps in the existing studies on the topic.
 Now, you need to highlight the objective of YOUR research study.
 Basically, what is it that you want to achieve out of this study?

-Remember to be as detailed, realistic and specific as possible in this section.
+Remember to be as detailed, realistic, and specific as possible in this section.

 From selection bias and insufficient sample size to limited access to data or tools to conduct the research – these are all potential weaknesses of your study and must be mentioned.

-While writing about limitations, it is important to describe how they impact your findings and if possible, also suggest possible alternatives.
+While writing about limitations, it is important to describe how they impact your findings and, if possible, also suggest possible alternatives.

-In order to evaluate the feasibility of the study, professors will also need to know how much time you require to complete it.
+To evaluate the feasibility of the study, professors will also need to know how much time you require to complete it.

 Similar to every piece of academic writing, even research proposals need to end with an accurate bibliography.
-You must credit the original sources and enlist all the books, websites and other reference materials you have referred to for writing the proposal.
+You must credit the original sources and enlist all the books, websites, and other reference materials you have referred to for writing the proposal.